hijunqi/VS_grasping_keypoint_detection_dataset/README.md

 # VS_grasping_keypoint_detection_dataset

-This dataset is in COCO format for robotic iamge-based visual servoing (IBVS) grasping using keypoint detection.
+This dataset is in COCO format for robotic image-based visual servoing (IBVS) grasping using keypoint detection.
 It contains real-world samples (6 categories with 1,248 images) and synthetic samples (6 categories with 9,288 images) generated using domain randomization in the Unity 3D engine.

 ## Dataset Structure
 The dataset is organized into the following structure: